TyrfingMjolnir/SelfSignedCert/README.md

 # Self signed SSL certificate for use with FileMaker 16 Server.

-Wow!
-A way to sign a certificate for free !!!
+"Wow!
+A way to sign a certificate for free !!!"
 Somebody texted me.
 It's not about "for free," this is a choice to make, sign yourself, or sign publicly.
 If you have any respect for your data, you do self signed, but doing so you remove a pletora of potential bottle necks.

 Based on
 1) https://jamielinux.com/docs/openssl-certificate-authority/sign-server-and-client-certificates.html